osmandapp/web/main/blog/2020-12-31-ny-resolutions/index.md

 * Quick Action Panel (Android)

 We’re also looking forward to many improvements in our search, routing & rendering.
 We hope to surprise you with new useful features and hope that in 2021 OsmAnd will be more useful for your trips than in 2020.
-<b>Happy 2021 and let’s welcome 2021 OsmAnd Users and OsmAnd Team!</b>
+**Happy 2021 and let’s welcome 2021 OsmAnd Users and OsmAnd Team!**

 ______________________________